rcmdnk/homebrew-file/README.md

                                    Cleanup cache (brew cleanup)
                                    By drault, cleanup runs as dry-run.
+                                   If you want to enforce cleanup, use '-C' option. brewall update   (or -u)   : Do pull, install, brew upgrade, push and clean -C. pull, push and clean are done only if the repository is assigned.
-                                   If you want to enforce cleanup, use '-C' option. brewall edit     (or -e)   : Edit input file. brewall version  (or -v)   : Show version. brewall help     (or -h)   : Print Help (this message) and exit.
+      brewall edit     (or -e)   : Edit input file. brewall version  (or -v)   : Show version. brewall help     (or -h)   : Print Help (this message) and exit.